Get Help Now

 5

-Have been a patient at clinics at the va hosp in Pittsburgh, altoona, and vandergrift, this is by far the place that has the most heart.
-My experience with 3 counselors over 3 years was a much more personal experience, a give and take that was different from past places in that with 2 of them they had been previous addicts who had wisdom and encouragement instead of it just be me telling my life story and them bieng very gaurded about any personal details which I felt was an issue with several of the past clinics.
-The nurses are great too, in that as a 40 year old man the will find another man to supervise the urinalysis instead of making me pee with a beautiful young nurse standing next to me, which I feel is inappropriate.
+I Have been a patient at three previous clinics, the VA hosp in Pittsburgh, pyramid in altoona, and RHJ in Vandergrift, this is by far the place that has had the most heart.
+My experience with 3 counselors over 3 years was wonderful.
+It has been a much more personal experience, a give and take that was different from past places.
+With 2 of them they had been previous addicts, but all have had wisdom and encouragement.
+At other places it was just be me telling my life story and them bieng very gaurded about any personal details which made it less likely for me to be totally honest and not make progress in the counseling sessions. .
+The nurses are very kindly people as well and, unlike other clincs will accommodate me as a 40 year old man they will find another man to supervise the urinalysis instead of making me pee with a beautiful young nurse standing next to me, which I feel is inappropriate.
 I can say everyone is very friendly since a surly old bird of a nurse left 2 yrs ago.
-Maybe I just have an exceptionally good attitude or drank too much of the syzurp, but I feel if you put forth any effort in your recovery, these people will more than meet you halfway and you can improve yourself and pursue your dreams and goals or dream life away, at the Jtwn methadone clinic everydays a blast!
-So come join the party today
+Maybe I just have an exceptionally good attitude or drank too much of the syzurp, but I feel if you put forth any effort in your recovery, these people will more than meet you halfway.
+You can improve yourself, pursue your dreams and goals or dream life away, at the Jtwn methadone clinic, you decide. everydays a blast!
+So come join the party today!

 Rehab.com icon